shlomi-noach/awesome-mysql/README.md

 *Toolkits, general purpose scripts*

+- [MySQL Utilities](https://dev.mysql.com/downloads/utilities/) - a collection of command-line utilities, written in Python, that are used for maintaining and administering MySQL servers, either individually, or within Replication hierarchies.
 - [go-mysql](https://github.com/siddontang/go-mysql) - A pure go library to handle MySQL network protocol and replication.
 - [Percona Toolkit](http://www.percona.com/software/percona-toolkit) - a collection of advanced command-line tools to perform a variety of MySQL server and system tasks that are too difficult or complex to perform manually.
 - [UnDROP](https://twindb.com/undrop-tool-for-innodb/) - a tool to recover data from dropped or corrupted InnoDB tables.